mknyszek/Quick/README.md

 ## License

-This repository is licensed under GPLv3, because it depends upon `rust-libquantum`, which is GPLv3, because it ultimately depends on libquantum.
+This repository is licensed under GPLv3, because it depends upon `rust-libquantum`, which is GPLv3 because it ultimately depends on libquantum.

-I will happily relicense this repository under a less restrictive license if I can find a mature quantum library which I could write Rust bindings for.

 ## Installation